nihzh/nihzh.github.io/docs/Edinburgh/Secure Programming.md

 ### Memory safety
 A programming language or analysis tool is said to enforce *memory safety* if it ensures that reads and whites stay within cleaerly defined memory areas, belonging to different parts of the program.

+> A programming language enforces *memory safety* if it ensures that reads and writes stary within clearly defined meory areas.

 **Memory areas**
 *Code* (compiled program, lib)
 *Data*: non-local program variables, **global** or **static**, program **heap** for dynamically allocated data